exonum/exonum-doc/src/get-started/create-service.md

 [provided services](../architecture/services.md).
 While we haven't implemented a service we keep the list empty.

-We use `MemoryDB` to store our data in this demo. `MemoryDB` is an in-memory database implementation useful for development and testing purposes.
-There is LevelDB support as well; it's recommended to use it for production applications.
 Put this code after logger initialization into `main` function body:

 ```rust